Do Go On - 481 - Vere St. Leger Goold: The Irish Tennis Champion Murderer

 But I also hated Belfast.

-So I just love everyone.
+I love Belfast, I love Dublin, so I just love everyone.

 Get him out of this hole.

-Before the show, we were given some lovely gifts and I thought I'd show them to you because
+and I thought I'd show them to you because we've got from,

-we've got from, am I saying this right?
+am I saying this right, Morsi's Crafts?

-Is it Morsey?
+Is it Morsi?

 Yeah, you're just saying it with a weird accent.

-With an Australian accent.
+With an Australian.

 Yeah.